MarcoIeni/aca_project/README.md

 * [margot_asrtm](https://gitlab.com/margot_project/core/tree/master/framework/asrtm)
 * [margot_monitor](https://gitlab.com/margot_project/core/tree/master/framework/monitor)

 You can include them in this order.
+Also, make sure to follow the C++11 ISO language standard when you compile it [-std=c++11].

 #### mARGOt example
-The `code/receiver/margot` folder contains some files that you have to substitute to the ones contained in the [tutorial](https://gitlab.com/margot_project/tutorial) of the mARGOt project.
+The `code/receiver/margot` directory contains some files that you have to substitute to the ones contained in the [tutorial](https://gitlab.com/margot_project/tutorial) of the [mARGOt project](https://gitlab.com/margot_project).

 So you have to substitute the `code/receiver/margot/config` directory with the [config directory](https://gitlab.com/margot_project/tutorial/tree/master/config) of the tutorial and the `code/receiver/margot/src/main.cpp` file with the [main file](https://gitlab.com/margot_project/tutorial/blob/master/src/main.cpp) of the tutorial.